 Check the battery status light - If the battery status light flashes orange or is a steady orange the battery charge is low or depleted.
+Connect the computer to an electrical outlet.

 If the battery status light flashes green and orange, the battery is too hot to charge.
 Shut down the computer, disconnect the computer from the electrical outlet, and then let the battery and computer cool to room temperature.